 First we had the radio collars, and then at least had some idea of direction and distance to the hound.

-Compatible with the T5 GARMIN Dog Tracking Collar you are able to track up to 20 dogs at a time with a direct line distance of 7km and receiving signals each 2.5 seconds keeps you right up to date with the position and direction of the hunt where you can choose between the dog tracking screen with electronic compass setting and colour coded directional arrows for each dog and the straight line distance from you to the hound or change to the American pre fitted topo map showing each dogs position along with your own.
+Compatible with the T5 GARMIN Dog Tracking Collar you are able to track up to 20 dogs at a time with a direct line distance of 7km and receiving signals each 2.5 seconds keeps you right up to date with the position and direction of the hunt where you can choose between the dog tracking screen with electronic compass setting and color coded directional arrows for each dog and the straight line distance from you to the hound or change to the American pre-fitted topographical map showing each dogs position along with your own.

 Battery and communication levels are each monitored by a simple bar graph on the main menu screen which is a lot brighter than the earlier models making it easier to read, setting up each mode is simple as is retrieving information during the hunt.

 The GARMIN ASTRO 430 is also able to communicate wirelessly with the Garmin FENIX 3 watch and GARMIN DriveTrack 70 LMT navigation device.
 With the ASTRO snugly secure in your pocket or day pack as you push through the bush a glance at your watch will give you all the information you need as you close in on the hounds.
 When driving it is a lot easier to watch the 7inch screen on your dashboard than drive with the ASTRO in one hand.

 On a recent hunt with Veteran hound man Don Rhodes I was impressed after a long day's hunting when at 10pm on a Saturday evening given that there was no way we could reach the hounds that night that he simply adjusted the collar signal times across to Rescue Mode where in effect it slowed the heartbeat of the signal preserving the battery life of the collar until we were able to walk in and recover the hounds the following morning.